 I am very grateful for how everything turned out.
 I hope my experience will help other people.

-Spend several months requesting records from doctors, requesting records from hospitals, collecting and assembling records, requesting forms from the person applying, receiving forms and putting them in file, wading through hundreds of medical records, trying to find any relevant medical information in those hundreds of pages, trying to find information on functioning in those hundreds of pages, sometimes trying to read really bad doctor’s handwriting, checking for duplicate records, removing duplicate records, checking for doctor’s offices that never sent records, making requests again, sometimes getting new records sent in while already in the middle of making a decision, checking for consistency in all the records, searching for information on severity of condition, searching for testing information to confirm medically determinable impairment, checking for accuracy, finally making a decision.
-Feel stressed and overwhelmed.
+My theory is that a typical caseworker would have to spend several months requesting records, wading through hundreds of medical records, trying to find any relevant medical information in those hundreds of pages, trying to find information on functioning in those hundreds of pages, sometimes trying to read really bad doctor’s handwriting, searching for information on severity of condition, searching for testing information, and then finally making a decision.